About Holland Bloorview and the

 Holland Bloorview is also an academic hospital fully affiliated with the University of Toronto.
 We focus on improving the lives of kids with disabilities, kids needing rehabilitation after illness or trauma, and kids whose medical complexity requires specialized care.
-We serve nearly 7,500 children and youth annually, accounting for more than 1,000 unique diagnoses.
+We serve more than 8,300 children and youth annually, accounting for more than 1,000 unique diagnoses.
 We serve families from across Ontario, Canada in our inpatient units and specialized medical clinics, and provide outpatient therapy, life skills and recreation programming for families in the Greater Toronto area.

 About Dear Everybody

 We are launching this movement to raise awareness of the stigma faced by kids and young adults with disabilities.
-Our purpose as a hospital is the most meaningful and healthy lives for all children, youth and families.
+Our purpose as a hospital is to create the most meaningful and healthy lives for all children, youth and families.
 Stigma is a barrier to creating this type of future.
 We want to change hearts and minds about disability and more importantly, get people to take action to create a more inclusive, equitable society.